MGedney1/Sudoku_Solver/README.md

 # Additional files

-The full solving process and jsut the backtracking algorithm are repeated in seperate files for ease of reading
+The full solving process and just the backtracking algorithm are repeated in seperate files for ease of reading

 # Bug, feature requests and contact